nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 159
 00:09:13,295 --> 00:09:17,905
-[SPEAKER_01]: I don't know that they're big 1095, the break,
+[SPEAKER_01]: I don't know that they had for 1095, with Rick,

 160
 00:09:18,323 --> 00:09:19,432